cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 As a colleague, I got similar feedback about my strengths and weaknesses from the folks I work with at NASA.
 In my survey, I heard that "Your enthusiasm and genuine personality is awesome to be around."
-Someone else said that I am a "Self-starter, highly skilled, interested in learning, can pull back from 'interesting' approaches to favor practical approaches, [and] able to lead by example."
+Someone else said that I am a "Self-starter, highly skilled, interested in learning, [Cameron] can pull back from 'interesting' approaches to favor practical approaches, [and is] able to lead by example."
 My teaching background also came up as a positive.
 The same person said that I am "Super helpful!
 Open to teaching team mates (especially me) in the name of project success."